victronenergy/node-red-contrib-victron/README.md

 ### Plugin Behavior

 All the individual nodes (inputs / outputs) will use a singleton instance of a Victron Config Node to access the system dbus in a Venus device.
-The nodes will provide a easy-to-use interface for accessing various measurements and writing data to the system.
+The nodes will provide an easy-to-use interface for accessing various measurements and writing data to the system.

 The following graph demonstrates the architecture of this plugin.